jenkins-x/jx-docs/content/about/status.md

 ## 21st May 2019: Skaffold upgrade to v0.29.0

 We have noticed an incompatibility with older skaffold configuration files and the new v0.29.0 skaffold release.
-Newly generated applications will not suffer from this problem but updates to existing configuration files may be required.
+Freshly generated applications will not suffer from this problem, but for existing applications changes to the configuration file may be required.

 If you are running a static master or serverless (jenkins file runner) cluster and are having issues building existing applications with the following error `creating runner: invalid skaffold config: required value not set: image` you will need to modify your `skaffold.yaml`.